Neotys-Labs/Dynatrace/README.md

 ## Overview

-This bundle of advanced actions allows you to take advantage of the integration between NeoLoad and Dynatrace OneAgent.
+This bundle of advanced actions allows you to take advantage of the integration between [NeoLoad](https://www.neotys.com/neoload/overview) and Dynatrace OneAgent to improve the analysis of a load testing test.

 This bundle has the following actions:

 * **DynatraceEvents**